GautamGulati28/react-tictactoe-game/README.md

 - The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
 - If all squares are filled and no player has won, the game ends in a draw.

-## Customization

-You can customize the game further by modifying the source code.
-Here are some ideas:

-- Change the color scheme and styling in the `src/App.css` file.
-- Add sound effects or animations to enhance the user experience.
-- Implement additional features like keeping track of the score or adding a timer.